1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ## Slicers
 Due to the fact that Klipper uses extended G-code and macros, there are a few things to be aware of when using certain slicers like Cura, PrusaSlicer, SuperSlicer etc.
 In the following I'll just go over them really quick as it would be too much to discuss the slicers in detail.
-You'll find many resources online though where yuo'll find more informations about them.
+You'll find many resources online though where yuo'll find more information about them.

 ### Cura
 Even though Cura and Klipper work perfectly together, there are a few things to be aware of.